DeepRegNet/DeepReg/docs/source/docs/registry.md

 Therefore, in order to make sure this class registered when we `import deepreg`, this class and related parent modules needs to be imported in the `__init__.py` files.

-For the purpose of code simplification, a specific register function is defined for each category.
+For the purpose of code simplicity, a specific register function is defined for each category.
 For instance, we can use `register_backbone` for `UNet`:

 ```python